Treatment for ALL that has not gone away with treatment or has come back

 The main type of targeted cancer drugs used for ALL are tyrosine kinase inhibitors or TKIs.
 They block signals from a protein called tyrosine kinase.
 Tyrosine kinases help to send growth signals in cells, so blocking them stops the cell growing and dividing.

 You usually have a TKI called imatinib when you are first diagnosed with Philadelphia positive ALL (Ph+ ALL).
-If your ALL comes back you might have a different TKI, such as:
+And you continue to have it throughout treatment.

-• dasatinib (Sprycel)
+• dasatinib

-• ponatinib (Iclusig)
+• ponatinib

-You usually have your TKI with chemotherapy and steroids Open a glossary item to get you back into remission.
+You usually have your TKI with chemotherapy and steroids Open a glossary itemto get you back into remission.
 Sometimes you have a TKI alongside a monoclonal antibody such as blinatumomab.

 We have specific information about each of these drugs on our cancer drugs A to Z list.